Protecting What Matters Most

 Protective Orders & Restraining Orders

 Unfortunately, divorce and other areas of family law can involve tense or even dangerous situations.
-If you are worried about your safety or the safety of your children, it is important that you get the protection you need.
-The police can be the first step to get out of an immediately dangerous situation, but court orders can provide another means of protection against stalking, violence, and more.
-Protective and restraining orders are available through the court system and these can set regulations that are enforceable if necessary.
+If you are concerned about your safety or the safety of your children, it is essential to secure the protection you need.
+The police can offer immediate assistance in dangerous situations, but court orders provide additional protection against stalking, violence, and more.
+Protective and restraining orders are available through the court system and can establish enforceable regulations when necessary.

-If you are in a situation you believe requires a court order, contact a San Antonio domestic violence attorney as soon as possible.
+If you believe your situation requires a court order, contact our San Antonio protective order attorney as soon as possible.

-In some cases, filing for divorce may be the triggering event for one spouse, and this can put the other in an unsafe position.
-Depending on the county that you are filing for divorce in, there may be a restraining order that is automatically issued once you file.
-A restraining order can be used to keep someone from incurring debts, spending community assets excessively, or other specified types of conduct.
-A temporary restraining order (TRO) is specified under Texas Rules of Civil Procedure Rule 680 and Texas Family Code ยง 150.001.
+In some cases, filing for divorce may be the catalyst for unsafe situations, placing one spouse in jeopardy.
+Depending on the county where you file for divorce, a restraining order may be automatically issued upon filing.
+A restraining order can prevent someone from incurring debts, excessively spending community assets, or engaging in other prohibited conduct.
+A temporary restraining order (TRO) is detailed under Texas Rules of Civil Procedure Rule 680 and Texas Family Code § 150.001.
 It can last up to 14 days, after which a judge may choose to extend it for an additional 14 days.

 Protective orders can be used in family law cases for the following: